 - An application in Form 101 duly filled in and signed along with Certificate of Practice fee for the relevant year.
-(Form 101 can be downloaded from website) - Annual Membership fee has been paid on or before 30th September of the relevant year. - A letter restoring Certificate of Practice with retrospective effect will be issued on receipt of above by 31st March of the relevant financial year. - Can a member in Salaried employment abroad hold C.O.P.? - Yes, he can hold C.O.P but his status would be treated as a member in part-time practice. - Can a member of the Institute holding Certificate of Practice residing outside India, do any attest functions? - Yes.
-He can do attest functions outside India, subject to the local laws permitting him to do so.
+(Form 101 can be downloaded from website) - Annual Membership fee has been paid on or before 30th September of the relevant year. - A letter restoring Certificate of Practice with retrospective effect will be issued on receipt of above by 31st March of the relevant financial year. - ▶ Can a member in Salaried employment abroad hold C.O.P.? - Yes, he can hold C.O.P but his status would be treated as a member in part-time practice. - Can a member of the Institute holding Certificate of Practice residing outside India, do any attest functions? - Yes.
+He can do attest functions outside India, subject to the local laws permitting him to do assistant.
+This is a mandatory requirement under Section 27 of the Chartered Accountants Act, 1949.